Cray-HPE/docs-csm/upgrade/README.md

 1. (`ncn-m002#`) Stop typescripts.

-    Stop any typescripts that were started during the health validation procedure.
+    For any typescripts that were started during the health validation procedure, stop them with the `exit` command.

 1. (`ncn-m002#`) Backup upgrade logs and typescript files to a safe location.